Child Support Help and Information

 Paternity and Support - Sometimes the issue of paternity is brought up in a support case where minor children are involved.
 For example, will a husband owe support if it can be proven he's not the biological father?
 To understand what is taken into consideration in the decision, read through these answers from the legal expert.

-Support and Visitation - Can you deny visitation if you haven't received the support payment?
+Support and Visitation - Is not receiving support payments a valid reason for denying visitation to the other parent?
 Can support payments be reduced if the children begin spending more time with the non-custodial parent?
 Find out more.

 Life Insurance Issues - Guaranteeing that support payments are made if the supporting parent dies.